Interview with Author Ron Clancy

 When you’re not working, what are your favorite ways to relax?

-Taking short vacations with my wife Renate.
-Playing with Berry and Pippen, our two dogs.
-Squeezing in a round or two of golf.
-Listening and cataloging my extensive collection of music.
-Reading.
-Crossword puzzles.
+I am taking short vacations with my wife, Renate, playing with Berry and Pippen, our two dogs, squeezing in a round or two of golf, and listening to and cataloging my extensive music collection.

 Any final thoughts to share with us?

-I simply wanted to create extraordinary Christmas music collections.
-I thought they might become family heirlooms, better than most Christmas music collections.
-I was shooting for the stars, but try I must, or forever regret not following a dream.
+I wanted to create extraordinary Christmas music collections.
+They might become family heirlooms, better than most Christmas music collections.
+I was shooting for the stars, but I must, or forever regret, not following a dream.

 Interview with Olivia Wilson